Chart Color Schemes

 Population growth drivers in Wattle Grove are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest an increase just below the median of national statistical areas.
-By 2041, the area is expected to increase by 319 persons, reflecting a total increase of 2.7% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, growth rates by age cohort from ABS Greater Capital Region projections (released in 2023, based on 2022 data) were used.
+Future demographic trends suggest an increase just below the median of statistical areas analysed, expecting a population growth of 334 persons to 2041, reflecting an increase of approximately 2.8% over the 17 years.

 Frequently Asked Questions - Population